 Eye: Dark honey.
 There are long legs that slowly drain down the side of my glass when gently swirled.

 Nose: Corn with honey sweetness with light oak wood essences.

 Palate: Traditional caramel followed by oak and more vanilla.

 Finish: Medium with sugary sweetness followed by spice and oak.

-Overall: Heaven Hill puts out a number of great products, including the Evan Williams lineup, the JTS Brown, and JW Dant brands, the now-discontinued HH 6-Year BiB, the incredible Henry McKenna 10-year BiB, and Larceny.
+Overall: Heaven Hill puts out a number of great products, including the Evan Williams lineup, the JTS Brown, and JW Dant brands, Heaven Hill 7-Year Bottled-in-Bond, the incredible Henry McKenna 10-year BiB, and Larceny.
 Placed against some of these powerhouses, the basic Old Fitz can pale in comparison.

 To be honest, though, this isn’t high falutin stuff.
 Sometimes you want to have a pour and not think too much about it – like clicking channels on cable or browsing Netflix for “background noise”.
 At $12.99, this isn’t Pappy; but it’s also not ethanol either.
 It would truly be interesting to see this at a slightly higher proof (say, 86 or so) to stand up to ice or a cocktail.
 Then again, sometimes a product is fine for what it is.

 I’d have loved to have tried this product in its prime, when Pappy was at the helm.
 This must have been incredible stuff.
 This is one to perhaps include in a blind tasting inside your next flight and see what your friends say.
 They might be surprised you had plenty of change left over from a $20 bill.